 So far we’ve discussed the things you can control, but what about the things you can’t such as bookmakers tracking your every move on the web?

 OH yes it’s time to get the tinfoil hat on!

 In the past bookmakers have been accused of secretly installing tracking software (iesnare) onto customers computers following registration.
 This software allows them to monitor your web activity such as the sites you go to and the date and time of when you accessed those websites.

-It’s real intention is to track your activity allowing Bookmakers to see what other bookmaker/ betting exchange sites you have accessed, which could divulge your strategy if you are matched betting.
+It’s real intention is to track your activity allowing Bookmakers to see what other bookmaker/ betting exchange sites you have accessed.

 Hang on this can’t be legal right?